Chris Copeland: Personal life

 On April 8, 2015, Copeland was stabbed in the abdomen outside of a nightclub in New York City.
 His ex-girlfriend, Katrine, was also slashed in her arm and leg.
-Pero Antić and Thabo Sefolosha of the Atlanta Hawks were arrested at the scene for interfering with police.
+Pero Antić and Thabo Sefolosha of the Atlanta Hawks were arrested at the scene for allegedly interfering with police; the charges against Antic were later dropped, while Sefolosha refused a plea deal in favor of going to trial and was found not guilty, later suing the police for damages, including a broken tibia which had benched him for the remainder of that NBA season.
 Copeland was taken to Bellevue Hospital, where he was listed in stable condition.